quii/learn-go-with-tests/websockets.md

 }
 ```

-This works in CLI because we _always know where we want to send the alerts to `os.Stdout`_ but this wont work for our web server.
+This works in CLI because we _always want to send the alerts to `os.Stdout`_ but this wont work for our web server.
 For every request we get a new `http.ResponseWriter` which we then upgrade to `*websocket.Conn`.
 So we cant know when constructing our dependencies where our alerts need to go.

-For that reason we should do a refactor so that `BlindAlerter.ScheduleAlertAt` also takes a destination so that we can re-use it in our webserver.
+For that reason we need to change `BlindAlerter.ScheduleAlertAt` so that it takes a destination for the alerts so that we can re-use it in our webserver.

-Open BlindAlerter.go and add the parameter as discussed
+Open BlindAlerter.go and add the parameter `to io.Writer`

 ```go
 type BlindAlerter interface {